Granville Boys High School logo

 Emailgranvilleb-h.school@det.nsw.edu.au

-The technological and applied Studies (TAS) department at Granville Boys High School offers a variety of experiences to boys, both within the timetable and outside it.
-Traditional areas of wood and metal technology continue to be offered, together with design and technology, food technology, electronics, industrial technology, metals and engineering, construction, hospitality and engineering studies.
+The Technological and Applied Studies (TAS) department at Granville Boys High School offers a variety of experiences to boys, both within and outside the timetable.
+Traditional areas of Timber and Food Technology continue to be offered, together with Design and Technology, Engineering Studies, Construction, Hospitality and Technology Mandatory.

-The facilities available for work in the industrial arts field are exceptional, and equal to any in the state.
+The facilities available for work in the industrial technology field are exceptional, and equal to any in the state.
 All boys have something to gain from the subjects which are offered.

 The TAS department has excellent facilities and continues to promote new technologies to enhance the experience of the students.
-There are two multi-material workshops, two materials-specific rooms used for the wood-based courses, one kitchen, one dedicated graphics studio, and four computer labs.
+There are two multi-material workshops, two materials-specific rooms used for the timber and construction courses, one kitchen and our state-of-the-art Hospitality Trade Skills Centre.
 The department's computer rooms run the latest three-dimensional drawing packages and digital media programs.

 What is good about technology?